This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Videos

-The content of this website has been produced in line with the IBRANCE® Summary of Product Characteristics for Great Britain and Northern Ireland.
-IBRANCE® (palbociclib) Prescribing Information for Great Britain and Northern Ireland click here.
+The content of this website has been produced in line with the IBRANCE® Summary of Product Characteristics for the UK.
+IBRANCE® (palbociclib) Prescribing Information for the UK click here.
 Adverse event reporting information can be found at the bottom of the page.

 IBRANCE® (palbociclib) is indicated for the treatment of HR+ HER2- locally advanced or metastatic breast cancer in combination with an AI, or in combination with fulvestrant in women who have received prior endocrine therapy.
 In pre- or perimenopausal women, the endocrine therapy should be combined with a LHRH agonist.1